Skip to main content

 Functions as smartwatch with health monitoring

 The Garmin Approach S70 is the best and newest of the Garmin Approach golf GPS watch series, a premium model designed to take care of everything you need.
 Coming in two sizes, a 42mm wrist size or a 47 mm wrist size, the Garmin Approach S70 will have either a 1.2 or 1.4 inch display.
 A bright AMOLED screen will make it easy to understand details and course layouts even on the sunniest days on the course.
-The GPS watch comes with over 43,000 courses preloaded into it, can show accurate green contours with a Garmin Golf subscription, and can take detailed measurements about your clubs and swings with the .
+The GPS watch comes with over 43,000 courses preloaded into it, can show accurate green contours with a Garmin Golf subscription, and can take detailed measurements about your clubs and swings with the appropriate add-on .

 For your game, there are quite a few above and beyond features that you should know about.
 As an example, you won’t just see a map and have to figure out the rest for yourself.
 At the most basic, there is the “PlaysLike” distance feature, which converts distances into what they’ll actually play like based on elevation and some environmental factors.
 A 50 foot shot on a level surface, as it were, is different than one from an elevation 20 feet below that of the hole.
 You know this, the Garmin Approach S70 knows this, and ultimately the ball knows this, but raw GPS coordinates do not.
 For more knowing, you’ll also like the virtual caddie service.
 This AI (not the GPT kind) feature learns how you play golf, looks at the wind, and the shot ahead, and can recommend clubs and approaches just like and experienced caddy can.